etigui/photo_classifier/README.md

 ## Project objectives and specifications

-<p align="justify">Studding and try [API Vision](https://azure.microsoft.com/en-us/services/cognitive-services/directory/vision/) of Microsoft, then program an application in C#, which is going to classify photo as mentioned in the point below:</p>
+<p align="justify">Studding and try <a href="https://azure.microsoft.com/en-us/services/cognitive-services/directory/vision/">API Vision</a> of Microsoft, then program an application in C#, which is going to classify photo as mentioned in the point below:</p>

 1. Get one or more photo of well-known people and try to associate the bunch of photo to that people.
 2. Get a list of photos which contain or not the people associate before.